sdellis/intro-to-iiif/README.md

 For the hands-on section we will install an image server, create a manifest, and build a custom app with our manifest.

-# Install IIIF Image Server
+# Exercise 1: Install IIIF Image Server
 [Instructions](https://iiif.github.io/training/intro-to-iiif/IIIF_SERVER.html)

-# Create a IIIF Manifest
+# Exercise 2: Create a IIIF Manifest
 [Instructions](https://iiif.github.io/training/intro-to-iiif/IIIF_MANIFESTS.html)

-# Create a Slideshow from your Manifest
+# Exercise 3: Create a Slideshow from your Manifest
 We are now going to create a slideshow from our manifest.

 ## Install vue-cli and create a project